New York City cyclist caught attacking Uber driver in traffic

 CLICK HERE TO GET THE FOX NEWS APP

-Police urge anyone with information about the incident to contact the department’s Crime Stoppers line at 1-800-577-TIPS (8477).
+Police urge anyone with information about the violent run-in to contact the department’s Crime Stoppers line at 1-800-577-TIPS (8477).